ChimeraTK/DeviceAccess-OpcUaBackend/README.md

       # using target ip
       test (opcua:127.0.0.1?port=16664)

+## Optional parameters

+The following optional parameters are supported:
+  - `map`
+  - `username`
+  - `password`
+  - `publishingInterval`
+  - `connectionTimeout`
+  - `rootNode`
+  - `logLevel`

 If authentication should be used when connecting to a server use optional device mapping parameters `username` and `password`.

+The loggingg severiy level of the client can be set using `logLevel`.
+Supported log levels are:
+  - `trace`
+  - `debug`
+  - `info`
+  - `warning`
+  - `error`
+  - `fatal`

-Furthermore, there is a parameter called `publishingInterval`, which is relevant for asynchronous reading.
-It defines the smallest update time of data to the backend.
+The parameter `publishingInterval` is relevant for asynchronous reading.
+It defines the shortest update time of the backend.
-Changes that happen faster than the publishing interval will not be seen by the backend.
+Server side data updates that happen faster than the publishing interval will not be seen by the backend.
 The unit of the publishing interval is ms and in case no publishing interval is given a publishing of 500ms is used.
+No queues are used on the backend side!

-If the connection to the server is lost the client will try to recover the connection after a specified timeout.
+If the connection to the server is lost the backend will try to recover the connection after a specified timeout.
 The default timeout is 5000ms.
 This can be changed using the backend parameter `connectionTimeout` and passing the desired timeout in milli seconds.

 The backend can be used in two different ways: